trekawek/coffee-gb/README.md

 ## Features

 * Cycle-exact Gameboy CPU emulation.
 Each opcode is split into a few micro-operations (load value from memory, store it to register, etc.) and each micro-operation is run in a separate CPU cycle.
+* Highly compatible (all the Blargg's tests are passed)
 * GPU
 * Joypad
 * Timer